DomPizzie/Windows-Bootstrap/README.md

 # Windows-Bootstrap

-Script to setup Windows environment and programs
+This is a simple Powershell script to automate the installation of programs and the setup Windows environment for a fresh install.

 ## Description